-Whether we choose to believe in the accuracy or inaccuracy of the film, Braveheart, the fact remains that the film fulfilled one important aspect in the depiction of a historical figure…it inspired an interest in that historic persona and the time period.
+Whether we choose to believe in the accuracy or inaccuracy of the film, Braveheart, the fact remains the film fulfilled one important aspect in the depiction of a historical figure.
+It inspired an interest in that historic persona and the time period.
 If fictional historical depictions do that one thing right, then I really can see no reason to find fault.
 I credit many films for inspiring my lifelong passion for history.
 Watching the film, Excalibur, when I was but a preteen sparked an endless fascination and interest in the real King Arthur.
 Gone with the Wind and Roots made me want to know more about slavery and the Civil War.
-In more recent years, films such as Braveheart and Rob Roy have provoked an avid interest in Scottish history.
-And the film Elizabeth and its sequel added to my interest and major admiration for Queen Elizabeth I. And let’s not forget The Tudors and The Borgias, both excellent premium cable series that also present rather skewed historical accounts, but still instill that desire to further investigate the subjects being depicted.
+In more recent years, films such as Braveheart and Rob Roy have provoked an avid interest in Scottish history, and the film Elizabeth and its sequel added to my interest and major admiration for Queen Elizabeth I. I also must mention The Tudors and The Borgias, both excellent premium cable series which also presented rather skewed historical accounts, but still instilled that desire to further investigate the subjects being depicted.
 To have inspired a lay person to become a scholar of history is a feat that not many textbooks have achieved.
 You may agree or disagree with me on the subject, but that’s my story and I’m sticking to it.

 I hope you have enjoyed reading about my inspiration for the name of this blog.
-I hope you will visit often, as I plan to share my passion for history, for historical books–both fiction and non-fiction, and for the depiction of history and historical figures in art.
+Please visit often, as I plan to share my passion for history, for historical books (both fiction and non-fiction), and for the depiction of history and historical figures in art.
 I certainly would appreciate the company.

 To read more about William Wallace, check out the following sites: